nokxs/iobroker-javascript-vs-code-extension/README.md

 * Use the command `iobroker: Start script`, respectively `iobroker: Stop script`.
 This command starts/stops the script in the active text editor.

 ### Move scripts
 Scripts can be moved from one directory to another on your ioBroker server (and only there).
-Moving a script locally is not supported yet.
+Moving a script over the VS Code file browser is not supported yet.

 Scripts can only be moved over the script explorer.
 Right click on the script you want to move, select `Move` and choose the directory you want the file to move to.
+If the script is synced to your local disk, it will also be moved there.

+### Deleting scripts
+Scripts can be deleted on your ioBroker server via the script explorer.
+Right click on a script, select `Delete` and confirm that the script shall be really be deleted.
+If the script is synced to your local disk, it will also be deleted there.

 ### Change JS Instance
 The JS Instance for a script can be changed over the script explorer.
 Right click on a script and select `Change instance` via a quick pick.